If you’re like most people, you already give to charity. But perhaps you’d like something more. How would you like to:

 Private foundations have broad latitude to pursue any activities as long as they advance a charitable purpose.

 In addition to supporting public charities and other types of nonprofit organizations, a foundation can:

-Our staff of private foundation experts will guide you every step, so you can easily take advantage of every IRS-sanctioned option to accomplish your charitable goals.
+Our staff of foundation experts will guide you every step of the way, so you can easily take advantage of every IRS-sanctioned option to accomplish your charitable goals.